JCNapier/sweater_weather/README.md

 - [Unsplash Photo API](https://unsplash.com/documentation)

 ## Learning Goals
-- Create a functioning BE API through the consumption of other APIs
+- Create a functioning BE API with new endpoints through the consumption and exposure of other API endpoints
 - Follow SOA convention
 - Create new endpoints
 - Use serializers to package, and send JSON responses
 - Implement sessions after user sign in
 - Test API exposure
+- Test JSON response of newsly created endpoints
-- Combine the consumption of multiple APIs for a single JSON response.
+- Combine the consumption of multiple APIs for a single JSON response

 ## Versions
 - Ruby 2.7.2